Tech-Book-Community/CS50/W0/W0_Scratch.md

     >  Image
 zeros and ones can also be used to represent colors.
 Color in a pixel can be represented by 3 values, Red, Green, and Blue.
 And for bitmap, its value rises from 0 to 255, which means each color has 256 color depths.

 > Algorithm: When you try to solve a problem, you might consider the size of the problem and how many times to solve it.
-Then break it down into small pieces, and solve them one by one.
+Then break it down into small pieces, and solve them one by one.</br>
     >  Binary tree:
 ```typescript
     function binary_search_rightmost(tradesBeenSearch: FormattedTradeDto[], endTime: number): number {
       let l = 0;